-In 2022 the Department of Adult Corrections was separated from the North Carolina Department of Public Safety which is the parent organization of which the Division of Juvenile Justice and Delinquency Prevention is a member.
-The agencies have entered into a Memorandum of Agreement for the housing of a narrow group of juveniles of a certain age whose case is before the Adult Courts.
+In 2022, the Department of Adult Corrections was separated from the North Carolina Department of Public Safety, the parent organization of which the Division of Juvenile Justice and Delinquency Prevention is a member.
+The agencies have entered into a Memorandum of Agreement for housing a narrow group of juveniles of a certain age whose case is before the Adult Courts.
 The Contract Language and agency policy confirm an obligation for the juveniles in care to be treated in compliance with federal law and ensure PREA is a priority.
-The Auditor finds the standard to be in compliance as the NCDJJDP has entered into an agreement with the NCDOC which includes language on PREA Monitoring.
-The DJJ PREA Office staff have already put in place a way to ensure ongoing monitoring and communication including the coordination of any data related to allegations of sexual misconduct.
+The Auditor finds the standard to be in compliance as the NCDJJDP has entered into an agreement with the NCDOC, including language on PREA Monitoring.
+The DJJ PREA Office staff have already put in place a way to ensure ongoing monitoring and communication, including the coordination of any data related to allegations of sexual misconduct.

 115.313 Supervision and monitoring

 Auditor Overall Determination: Meets Standard

 Auditor Discussion

 Policies and written/electronic documentation reviewed.

-Cumberland Juvenile Detention Center Pre-Audit questionnaire
+Edgecombe Youth Development Center Pre-Audit questionnaire

 Juvenile Justice Facilities Sexual Abuse and Harassment Policy and Procedures

 NC DJJ PREA-100

 PREA Staffing Plan

 Staffing plan analysis document

-Memo Confirming minimums have been met

-Call out Procedures
+Daily Documentation on employee attendance

-Logbook entries supporting unannounced rounds and client ratios
+Logbook entries and video stills supporting unannounced rounds and client ratios

 Management Unannounced rounds

 Individuals interviewed/ observations made.

 Interview with Facility Director

 Interview with PREA Coordinator

 Interview with PREA Compliance Manager

 Interview with Supervisory Staff

-Discussions with the Regional Director

-Observation on tour of logbooks and Supervisory movement
+Observation on a tour of logbooks and Supervisory movement

 Observation of office space in proximity of residents

 Discussions with housing unit staff

-Log reviews by Auditor to ensure rations were maintained.
+Log reviews by the Auditor to ensure rations were maintained.

-Interview with Residents

-Summary Determination

-Indicator (a) The North Carolina Division of Juvenile Justice and Delinquency Prevention has created a policy language that outlines the requirements of what should be considered in determining a staffing plan that considers PREA safety.
+Indicator (a) The North Carolina Division of Juvenile Justice and Delinquency Prevention has created a policy language that outlines the requirements for determining a staffing plan that considers PREA safety.
 The Agency policy requires, "Juvenile Facility Central Office shall submit annual staffing plans to the PREA Office.
 The report must include staffing reports and any deviations from the required ratios.
 Additionally, the Central Office shall assess, determine, and document whether adjustments are needed to 1.
 The staffing plan; 2.
 Prevailing staffing patterns; 3.
 The center's deployment of video monitoring systems and other monitoring technologies; and 4.
 The resources the center has available to commit to ensure adherence to the staffing plan."